-The Abenaki Arts & Education Center is excited to announce the Water is Life Abenaki Teach-In on March 25, in Vergennes, VT.
+The Abenaki Arts & Education Center is excited to announce the Water is Life Abenaki Teach-In on August 4th, in Warner, NH.
+Registration Required: https://forms.gle/BhquUJ7YyRFomtGTA

 Presenters will illustrate the Abenaki relationship to water, awareness of water as a fundamental element necessary for all life, and concern that pollution of water can change our traditional lifeways and the health of all our relations, human and animal.

-Participants will investigate resources, interaction with Abenaki culture bearers, and be introduced to culturally responsive and sustaining teaching strategies to effectively incorporate diverse narratives into their curriculum.
+Participants will investigate resources, interact with Abenaki culture bearers, and be introduced to culturally responsive and sustaining teaching strategies to effectively incorporate diverse narratives into their curriculum.

 Registered teachers and homeschoolers will also be invited to attend additional virtual sessions, and be given access to additional bonus content.

-The program is presented in partnership between Abenaki Arts & Education Center, and Vermont Abenaki Artists Association, and supported in part by Vermont Humanities.
+The program is presented in partnership between Abenaki Arts & Education Center, and Vermont Abenaki Artists Association, and supported in part by New Hampshire Humanities, Vermont Humanities, and Vermont Arts Council.

 The teacher training will be held at The Bixby Memorial Free Library in Vergennes, VT.
 “The Bixby follows the Vermont Forward Plan and Vergennes City COVID guidelines.
 Masks are welcome but not required.
 The library has industrial HEPA room air purifiers installed throughout the building, eliminating unwanted dust particles, germs, and contaminants” says Amber Lay, Assistant Director of the Bixby Library.